Por Evan Zislis

 When we support local second-hand economies, we contribute a viable inventory to small business owners and help make valuable items inexpensively available to those who can’t afford to pay full retail.
 Thrift stores, food pantries, faith-based charities, local agencies, and organizations are eager to share your excess stuff with those struggling to survive the day – for both local families in your community and those far away you will likely never know.

-We can simplify our stuff, get organized and save the world when we bring a little more intention to how we engage with the stuff in our lives.
-What we do makes a difference, and what we do today has the potential to create lasting positive change, for all of us.
+We can simplify our stuff, get organized y save the world when we bring a little more intention to how we engage with the stuff in our lives.
+What we do makes a difference, and what we do hoy has the potential to create lasting positive change, for all of us.
 Need less.
 Love More.
 That’s the ClutterFree Revolution.

 Join the revolution on Facebook and SHARE, SHARE, SHARE.